John Taylor of Caroline: Political career

 Taylor served in the Virginia House of Delegates from 1779 to 1787, being one of the leading members.
 About this time he gave up the practice of law and devoted his ample time to politics and agriculture.
 In 1792 he was appointed to fill the unexpired term of Richard Henry Lee in the United States Senate, and was elected to the term that began March 4, 1793, but resigned, May 11, 1794.
 He served as a presidential elector in 1797.
 Taylor was a close friend of Thomas Jefferson, and, as member of the House of Delegates, was one of the men who offered the Virginia Resolves to that body.
+In 1801, Taylor ran for Congress in Virginia's 11th congressional district, but lost to incumbent Anthony New.

 Taylor served in the U.S. Senate on two additional occasions.
 He was appointed to the Senate to fill the vacancy caused by the death of Stevens Thomson Mason, and served from June 4, 1803, until December 7, 1803, when he resigned.
-In 1822, he was appointed to fill the vacancy occasioned by the resignation of James Pleasants, and was elected later to serve the regular term for six years beginning December 18, 1822, but died at his estate in Caroline County, August 20, 1824.
+In 1822, he was elected to fill the vacancy occasioned by the resignation of James Pleasants, and was elected later to serve the regular term for six years beginning December 18, 1822, but died at his estate in Caroline County, August 20, 1824.

 Taylor was a prolific political writer, and was the author of "An Inquiry into the Principles and Policy of the Government of the United States," 1814; "Construction Construed and the Constitution Vindicated."
 1820; "Tyranny Unmasked.
 1822; "New Views of the Constitution of the United States."
 1823.
 He was also a scientific agriculturist, and in 1811 was first president of the Virginia Agricultural Societies.
 His little books, "Arator" ("Ploughman", in Latin), being a series of agricultural essays, practical and political, 1818, was one of the first American books on agriculture.
 Taylor County, West Virginia, was named in his honor.